skoef/puppet-jails/README.md

 }
 ```

-Jails can be easily managed from Hiera well:
+Jails can be easily managed from Hiera as well:
 ```YAML
 jails::jails:
   webserver0: